readyready15728/misc/awakemud-notes.md

 * Maxwell tells you OOCly, 'No prerequisites anymore.
 You have access to all standard assignments.
 And don't forget that there are assignments in all three branches!'
+* The White Flower Diner (SE Seattle, between 8th and 9th on Spring Street) seems to be a popular place to hang out.
+* There is a Matrix terminal there.
+* Re: where to rent a nicer place:
+* \a glitching female voice/\[8 MHz, English\]: Evergreen in West Tacoma, Triple Tree is in Everett.
+* \a glitching female voice/\[8 MHz, English\]: If ya rolling in it the Sapphire in East Tacoma is way nicer, or a villa on council island.
+* Re: RPing: Kouyou says OOCly, "Ah you ECHO echo \[text text text\] "
+\[speaking\] ""
+* Kouyou says OOCly, "I also occassionally roll skills when they're relevant for fun, so I have 12 in rifles, but I myself don't know alot about rifles, so I don't really use that one that much.
+But I also have 12 in biotech, and I can look up medical terms n stuff, so I occassionally roll my biotech skill in roleplay situations."